hpc-uk/build-instructions/CP2K/ARCHER-CP2K-7.1/README.md

 ### Regression tests

-The test config file is `${CP2K_ROOT}/arch/ARCHER-regtest.psmp.conf` a copy of which is HERE
+The test config file is `${CP2K_ROOT}/arch/ARCHER-regtest.psmp.conf` a copy of which is supplied here: [./ARCHER-regtest.psmp.conf](./ARCHER-regtest.psmp.conf)